LastCodeBender42/Data-Vizualization-and-Analysis/Network-Centrality-Comparisons/README.md

 5. **Rational Drug Design**: Finally, scatterplots of centrality measures can inform rational drug design efforts by providing structural insights into protein-ligand interactions.
 By examining how network centrality measures correlate with ligand binding affinity or specificity, researchers can identify key residues involved in ligand recognition and design drugs that target these residues with high specificity and affinity.

 Overall, scatterplots of different measures of network centrality play a valuable role in protein structure networks and drug development by aiding in the identification of important residues or regions, understanding structural connectivity, prioritizing druggable sites, exploring protein dynamics, and informing rational drug design strategies.

+This information was generated with the assistance of OpenAI's GPT-3 language model.